abhinavharbola/bostons-dynamic-house-price-prediction-model/README.md

 # bostonHD - Boston House Price Dynamics

 **bostonHD** is a sleek, two-page Streamlit web app that predicts **Boston house prices** using a **Random Forest Regressor**.
-An interactive interface for real-time predictions and a SHAP-based explanation page for model interpretability.
+It features an interactive interface for real-time predictions and a SHAP-based explanation page for model interpretability and better explainablity.

 ---